Asmar-Ali/Ecommerce_Platform/README.md

-# Porduction ready Ecommerce Platform
+# Porduction Ready Ecommerce Platform
 A production-ready e-commerce microservices architecture built with Node.js, demonstrating event-driven communication via Apache Kafka, distributed data management, and modern software engineering practices.

 ## What It Is